On Lipschitz maps and the H\"older regularity of flows: Flows of Lipschitz vector fields

 \section{Flows of Lipschitz vector fields}

-We give first a definition of the flow of a vector field and state the fundamental theorem of ordinary differential equations (O.D.E.s) which ensures the existence and uniqueness of flows:
+In this section, we aim to study the Lipschitz regularity (in time and space) of flows of Lipschitz vector fields.
+The answer to this question in the context of smooth vector fields both in the Euclidean and manifold setting is widely covered in the literature (cf. \cite{Lee} for example).
+Our further aim is to quantify these results.
+We start by giving a (simplified) definition of the flow of a vector field then stating the fundamental theorem of ordinary differential equations (O.D.E.s) which ensures the existence and uniqueness of flows:

 \begin{Def} Let $I$ be an open interval.
 Let $M$ be a $\mathcal{C}^1$-manifold and $A$ be a vector field on $M$.
 A $\mathcal{C}^1$-path $\gamma:I\to M$ is said to be an integral curve of $A$ if: